-Welcome to the Mor nday Big Book Solution meeting of Media Addicts Anonymous My name is and I am a media addict and your moderator today.
+Welcome to this one-hour speaker meeting of Media Addicts Anonymous.
+My name is and I am a media addict and your moderator for today.

 Serenity Prayer:

 Please un-mute your microphone now and join me in the "We Version" of the Serenity Prayer: